 Getting A Mortgage with Sub-Par Credit

-What can you do, however, if your credit scores are low?
-Will that place your dreams of homeownership out of reach?
-Let’s look at how the mortgage banking industry treats consumers who have low credit scores.
+Let’s look at how the mortgage banking industry treats consumers who have poor credit scores.

 FHA Loans Are the More Likely Route